kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

         logoutPath: /logout
 {{< /highlight >}}

-When this url is accessed, the user session and cookie will be deleted.
-The Access Token will also be revoked on the server.
+When this URL is accessed, the user session and cookie are deleted.
+The access token on the server is also revoked.

 {{% notice warning %}}
-Gloo currently doesn't retry revoking an Access Token if there is a service error with the external OIDC provider/authorization server.
+Gloo currently does not retry to revoke an access token if there is a service error with the authorization server.
 {{% /notice %}}

 ## Sessions in Redis